Courtney Bailey is a St. Louis playwright, making weird plays in the middle of the country.

 next up:

-This play was commissioned by Prison Performing Arts of St. Louis for performance at Missouri Eastern Correction Center.
+This play was commissioned by Prison Performing Arts of St. Louis for performance at Missouri Eastern Correctional Center.
 The play follows a troupe of Jay Gatsbys who wish to confront their maker (F. Scott Fitzgerald himself) and offer a few “literary corrections.”
 Unclear if it’s an amiable discussion or an ambush.
+Written in collaboration with incarcerated artists at MECC.

-The development and workshopping of this new script is fully funded by the Regional Arts Commission of St. Louis for the 2023-24 grant year!
+The development and workshopping of this new script was fully funded by the Regional Arts Commission of St. Louis for the 2023-24 grant year!
 This play is based on my nearly three years of experience as a volunteer clinic escort at an abortion clinic over the eastern border of Missouri (where abortion care is illegal).
+This is an open-access script, free for anyone to perform or produce.
+You can find it on my For You page.

 I put the Brontë sisters in a purgatorial, house party time-loop.